 - Strengthen teeth and reduce risks of damage and deterioration

 - Prevent the development of gum recession

 Fluoride has always been considered the number 1 preventive element for tooth decay.
-However, researchers in Melbourne University ventured in the field to find an even better preventive method for oral health.
-Otherwise referred to as CPP-ACP, the tooth mousse has the ability to bind the ions both calcium and phosphate as well as stabilise them.
-It’s ability to restore the enamel comes from its interaction with hydrogen ions where the tooth mousse can then penetrate the enamel and produce mineral grains that strengthen the surface.
+However, researchers at Melbourne University ventured into the field to find an even better preventive method for oral health.
+Otherwise referred to as CPP-ACP, the tooth mousse has the ability to bind the ions both calcium and phosphate as well as stabilize them.
+Its ability to restore the enamel comes from its interaction with hydrogen ions where the tooth mousse can then penetrate the enamel and produce mineral grains that strengthen the surface.